prosecutor-indicators/ppi-edit/content/home/project-partners.md

 - John Chisholm -  The Milwaukee County District Attorney’s Office
 - Stewart D’Alessio -  Florida International University
 - Reagan Daly -  Institute for State and Local Governance
-- Angela Davis - American University
 - Lauren-Brooke Eisen -  Brennan Center for Justice
 - Gipsy Escobar -  Measures for Justice
 - Kim Foxx - The Cook County State’s Attorney’s Office
+- Oren Gur - The Philadelphia District Attorney's Office
 - David Harris -  University of Pittsburgh
 - Kim Hindman - The Office of the State Attorney for the 13th Judicial Circuit
 - Jamila Hodge - Vera Institute of Justice
+- Michael Hollander - The Philadelphia District Attorney's Office
 - Michael Jacobson - Institute for State and Local Governance
+- Larry Krasner - The Philadelphia District Attorney's Office
 - David LaBahn - Association of Prosecuting Attorneys
 - Kent Lovern - The Milwaukee County District Attorney’s Office
 - Melissa Nelson -  The Office of the State Attorney for the 4th Judicial Circuit
 - Lisa Page - The Office of the State Attorney for the 4th Judicial Circuit
 - Insha Rahman - Vera Institute of Justice
 - Meg Reiss - The Brooklyn District Attorney’s Office
-- Luis Salas - Florida International University
 - Matthew Saniie - The Cook County State’s Attorney’s Office
 - Steve Siegel - The Office of the State Attorney for the 4th Judicial Circuit
 - Cassia Spohn - Arizona State University
 - Lisa Stolzenberg - Florida International University
-- Eric Thomas - The Office of the State Attorney for the 13th Judicial Circuit
+- Stephan Thomas - Prosecutor Impact
 - Andrew Warren - The Office of the State Attorney for the 13th Judicial Circuit
 - Daniel Wilhelm - The Harry Frank Guggenheim Foundation
+- Scarlett Wilson - The Office of Solicitor for the Ninth Judicial Circuit